This webpage provides information on obtaining:

 Floodplain Management provides more information on floodplain regulations, drainage, flood preparations, maps and requirements.
 To check to see if your property is within a regulatory floodplain go to Boulder County e-mapping (searchable property information).

 A Boulder County Floodway Review is required for any project in a county-administered floodway that results in 100-year surface elevation increases between 0.00 and 0.5 foot (existing vs. proposed conditions).
 For increases in a county-administered floodway that are greater that 0.5 foot, an approved Conditional Letter of Map Revision (CLOMR) is required prior to permitting.
 In FEMA-administered floodways, a CLOMR is required for projects that result in any increase (greater than 0.00) in 100-year water surface elevations prior to permitting.

-The September 2013 flood damaged or destroyed many private crossings throughout Boulder County.
 For more information about permit requirements, please visit the Bridge Construction Permit Requirements page.

-The September 2013 flood impacted by the hydraulic and ecological conditions of many watersheds throughout the county.
 Visit the Stream Restoration Permit Requirements page for more information.

 Interim floodplain maps based on information obtained after the September 2013 flood are now available.
 There are currently no floodplain development permit requirements for properties that are on the interim floodplain.
 However, Boulder County recommends considering the interim floodplain map when making development decisions.